CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/Restore-AdventureWorks.md

    > **Note**: In the browser, you may face any error that your connection isn't private.
 Select **Advanced** and click on **Continue to [ExternalEndpoint]**.

-1. Enter below user name and password for SQLMI.
+1. Enter below username and password for SQLMI.

     > **Note** You have to enter the credentials of Azure Arc data controller.